haakonms/MLproject/README.md

 ## How to run
 * The file used to replicate the prediction of our best F1-score download the file ["weights.hdf5](https://drive.google.com/open?id=1-JNxaj61NFn7zXYk_xUIwuxA5E9vl2Od).
 The size of the weights are approx. The weights are around 300MB so it will take some time.
 * When the file is downloaded put it in the same repository as the file run.ipynb, eventually having it in your own Google Drive.
+In that case, notice that you have to set the directories to either local or an own Google Drive-directory.
 * Run all cells in this jupyter notebook.
 * If wanted, predicted images can be saved by setting "save_predicted_images" to True.
 * The resulting file "predictions.csv" contains our predictions.